freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 A general-purpose CPU running a high-level operating system (like Windows, macOS, or Linux) is non-deterministic.
 It contends with thread schedulers, interrupts, and I/O, making it impossible to guarantee a 50 ns response time.
 For fast feedback, more precise control and predictability are required.
 In some commercially available electronic devices regular CPUs (especially highly efficient ARM chips) are used.
 Exact nanosecond-precision guarantees are still not available, but within a budget of few CPU ticks people have managed to use the for fast feedback.

 It is the opinion of many specialists in the industry that the correct technology for fast feedback is the Field-Programmable Gate Array (FPGA).
-An FPGA is a chip containing a sea of reconfigurable logic blocks and memory.
+An FPGA is a chip containing a set of reconfigurable logic blocks and memory.
 As a software engineer, you can think of it as a piece of hardware that you can program to become a specific digital circuit.
 You don't "run" code on it in the traditional sense; you synthesize your logic (written in a hardware description language like VHDL or Verilog) into a physical configuration of gates.
 The fast feedback loop, implemented in hardware, looks like this:

 1. Measurement.
 2. The analog signal travels to the control rack.